nih-cfde/organization/infrastructure/OnboardingWorkflow.md

  We track those events, as well as our progress in adding them to our resources [here](https://docs.google.com/spreadsheets/d/16JcTqlkCRPqrSnykqshrVM2XLf_3HJJiPpAb7qBaOug/edit?usp=sharing).

+## Onboarding Overview
+The Onboarding form should be checked and updated at least every other business day.
+Onboarding each person is a typically a multi-day process, because you have to wait for them to accept your invitations before you can proceed with the final steps.
+The basic workflow is:

+  - Add them to our Google Group, and send them invitations to Slack and GitHub
+  - Add their name to the "Welcome" list in the Weekly Announcements
+  - Add them to the MPQ form
+  - Wait for them to accept the invitations
+  - Add them to the correct mailing lists

 ## Onboarding Walkthrough
 To onboard new members, or to continue boarding partially onboarded members, first navigate to the [Onboarding Reponses Google Sheet](https://docs.google.com/spreadsheets/d/16JcTqlkCRPqrSnykqshrVM2XLf_3HJJiPpAb7qBaOug/edit?usp=sharing).
   Individuals who have newly requested onboarding will not have checks in the first six columns of the spreadsheet.
 Partially onboarded members will have some boxes checked.